atosti/coc/README.md

 5. Repeat the above as necessary.
 6. Type 'exit' to quit

+## Usable Flags
+1. "-d"
+	* Debug mode, prints all available fetched data for a symbol.

 ## To Do List
 1. Output the analysis results to an Excel document.
 2. Fetch 10, or 20 years for EPS and dividends respectively.